 In compliance with Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, and other federal, state, and local laws, The University of the Incarnate Word does not discriminate on the basis of age, race, color, sex, sexual orientation, gender identity, religion, national or ethnic origin, disability, or veteran status in any phase of its employment process, in any phase of its admission or financial aid programs, or other aspects of its educational programs or activities.
 The Title IX Coordinator is the individual designated by the University to coordinate its efforts to comply with Title IX.
 The Coordinator of Student Disability Services is the individual designated by the University to coordinate its efforts for students to comply with Section 504.
-The Director of Human Resources is the individual designated by the University to coordinate its efforts of Environmental Health, Safety and Risk Management is the individual designated by the University to coordinate its efforts for students its efforts for third parties to comply with Section 504.
+The Director of Human Resources is the individual designated by the University to coordinate its efforts for employees to comply with Section 504 and other equal opportunity and affirmative action regulations and laws.
+The Director of Environmental Health, Safety and Risk Management is the individual designated by the University to coordinate its efforts for third parties to comply with Section 504.

 Any employee or student who believes that he or she has been subject to conduct that violates this policy or has information about or has witnessed any violation of this policy, should immediately and directly notify his or her dean, supervisor, Director of Student Conduct or the Director of Human Resources.
 If you do not feel that the matter can be discussed with your immediate supervisor, or if you are not satisfied with the way your complaint has been handled, you must contact the Director of Human Resources located on the main campus or by telephone as published in the Campus Directory.
-Students having a complaint should report the harassment to the Director of Student Conduct in person or by telephone as published in the Campus Directory.
+Students having a complaint should report the harassment to the Dean of Student Success in person or by telephone as published in the Campus Directory.
 Complaints regarding faculty and students may also be made to the Provost by telephone as published in the Campus Directory.
-Student Director Policy should be referred to the Title IX Coordinator.
+Complaints related to the Sexual Misconduct Policy should be referred to the Title IX Coordinator.